 Non-economic Damages

-Non-economic damages attempt to place a monetary value on intangible losses like:
+Non-economic damages try to put a money value on things you can’t touch or see, like:

 These damages involve discretion in determining appropriate compensation.